jkomoros/adjacency-map/README.md

 ### Implied edges

-Typically edges are explicitly listed for each source/ref/type combination of nodes and type.
-However, sometimes you want the precense of one property type between a source/ref node pair to imply into existence other values, so those other property's value calculation can rely on that ref, too.
+Typically edges are explicitly listed for each source/parent/type combination of nodes and type.
+However, sometimes you want the precense of one property type between a source/parent node pair to imply into existence other values, so those other property's value calculation can rely on that parent, too.

 This where edge implication comes in.
 A given node can define an `ImplicationConfiguration`.
 A given PropertyDefinition can also define an implies configuration, which implicitly extends to all edges of that type.